-Supporting Your Child With Depression And Low Mood
+Supporting Your Child With Low Mood and Depression

-If you're worried that your child is struggling with depression, here is our advice and information on where you can get support.
+If you're worried that your child is feeling low or struggling with depression, here’s our advice on what you can do and where you can find support.

 How can I help my child?

 - Try to open up a conversation about what’s going on.
 You might start by letting them know that you’ve noticed they don’t seem very happy at the moment, voicing your concerns in a caring and non-judgmental way.
 You can find more tips on starting a conversation with your child here.